ifeelgoods/simple_acl/README.md

 This gem eases the implementation of ACL in Ruby (especially Rails).

-All access are refused is only rule by default.
+All access are refused : the only default rule.

 ## Installation